 Jeremiah 44:1-10 (esp. vs. 3c, 9, 10) “…..Have you forgotten the wickedness of your fathers, the wickedness of the kings of Judah, and the wickedness of their wives…”

 Ezek.
 2:3 “Then He said to me, “Son of man, I am sending you to the sons of Israel, to a rebellious people who have rebelled against Me; they and their fathers have transgressed against Me to this very day.”
-God felt it necessary to include (link) the sins of the fathers in his call to Ezekiel the prophet.
+God felt it necessary to include (or link or connect) the sins of the fathers in his call to Ezekiel the prophet.